game-ci/documentation/docs/gitlab/android.md

 # Android

 To make build working with Android, you will need a specific Unity license (because that is not the same docker image).
-Add the content of your specific Unity license in your CI's environment variable : `UNITY_LICENSE_CONTENT_ANDROID`
+Add the content of your specific Unity license in your CI's environment variable : `UNITY_LICENSE_ANDROID`

 By default the apk is not signed and the build will use the Unity's default debug key.
 For _security reasons_, **you should not add your keystore to git**.